morphonets/SNTmanuscript/Fig01/README.md

 ### Fig 1

-These folder contains the analysis used for panes b) and c).
+This folder contains the analysis used for panes b) and c).